vishnu350/rs-mainspring-winder/README.md

 - **The housing barrel**.
 This 3D printed part has a barrel that houses the mainspring and plunger, and the knurling pattern on the top is akin to a rising sun.
 - **The winder base**.
 This 3D printed part holds the anchor which latches to the mainspring hole and winds it up.
 When reversed, it holds the actual mainspring barrel in place for plunging the mainspring back in.
 - **The plunger**.
 This 3D printed part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The anchor**.
 Fashion this part out of a stapler clip and insert into the hole on the winder beside the arbour.

-Note that the anchor is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
-A stapler clip is an everyday item accesible to everyone, and is perfect for this.
+**NOTE:** *The anchor is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
+A stapler clip is an everyday item accesible to everyone, and is perfect for this task.*

 # Building the RS winder